Rajeev-singh-git/Java_Interview_Question/Java 8/Java 8_README.md

 ```

 Note: Function is a functional interface and hence can refer to lambda expressions.

+### Function Chaining:

+We can combine multiple functions together to form more complex functions.
+For this, the Function interface defines the following two default methods:

+f1.andThen(f2): First, function f1 will be applied, and then for the result, function f2 will be applied.

+f1.compose(f2): First, function f2 will be applied, and then for the result, function f1 will be applied.

+#### Code Example

+Calculate Grade of Student Using Function.
+Calculate Length using Function.
+Count Space using Function.
+Remove Space in String using Function.
+Function Chaining Demo 1.
+Function Chaining Demo 2.

+All Function Codes

 ## Difference between predicate and Function